ModernFlyouts-Community/ModernFlyouts/README.md

 ## Installation
 Modern Flyouts is available for you to install via [GitHub](https://github.com/ShankarBUS/ModernFlyouts/releases/latest), **winget** and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).

-All the distribution methods mentioned above are supported, however installing the app from the **Microsoft Store** is **heavily recommended** as it is easier to install and will automatically remain up to date.
+All the distribution methods mentioned above are supported, however installing the app from the **Microsoft Store** is **recommended** as it is easier to install and will automatically remain up to date.

 **Microsoft Store:**